mogoweb/chromium_webview/README.md

 in the test folder.
 It is only a shell program that can navigate website.

 ## How to build libchromeview

+A [blog](http://mogoweb.github.io/blog/2014/06/19/about-source-management-of-chromium-webview/) describes the source management of chromium which ChromiumWebView based on.
+It is written in chinese.

 ### Environment